Social media audit template: Free checklist + guide

 Social media audit checklist

-To ensure your audit covers all the essential elements, follow this handy social media audit checklist:
+To make sure your audit covers everything important, use this simple social media audit checklist:

 1. List all your social media profiles, including ones that may be inactive.